 Care & Prevention

-If you notice pain in your lower legs, stop your current physical activity and decrease your training regime.
+If you notice pain in your lower legs, stop your current physical activity and decrease your training regimen.
 Ice the shin to reduce inflammation, get rest, and stretch.
 Proper stretching and a gradual increase in physical activity, rather than abrupt changes, are the key to preventing shin splints.

 If you suspect medial shin splints (pain on the inside of the leg) gently stretch your Achilles tendon.
 For anterior shin splints (pain on the front of the leg) stretch your calf muscles.